quixio/quix-docs/docs/cli/cli-quickstart.md

 This command also synchronizes your Git repository with Quix Cloud.
 But, at this stage you do have have Quix Cloud available, so you receive the following error message:

 ```
-You are not allowed to do this operation.
-Check your permissions.
+You're not connected to Quix Cloud
 ```

 ## Next step